 GY's reported blindness is confirmed clinically by perimetry.
-For example, Stoerig and Barth (2001; see also Barbur et al., 1993; Barbur et al., 1980) asked GY to indicate if he saw a bright white stimulus roughly the size of a thumbnail held at arm's length when flashed on a dimly illuminated white background.
+For example, Stoerig and Barth (2001; see also Barbur, Ruddock, & Waterfield, 1980; Barbur et al., 1993) asked GY to indicate if he saw a bright white stimulus roughly the size of a thumbnail held at arm's length when flashed on a dimly illuminated white background.
 Figure 2 shows the results for GY's right eye.
-White circles indicating positive responses are seen along the vertical median (and in a cluster at the fovea, corresponding to spared cortex at the occipital pole).
+White circles indicating positive responses are seen along the vertical meridian (and in a cluster at the fovea, corresponding to spared cortex at the occipital pole).
 Otherwise, stimuli are consistently reported as unseen.
-Similar results with GY's left eye yield a diagnosis of homonymous hemianopia with about 3-3.5° degrees of macular sparing.4 Weiskrantz likewise reports of his first patient DB, who suffered a lesion in his right primary visual cortex, that 'the [corresponding] defect was absolutely blind; he reported seeing nothing in his left half-field' (2009a: 85).
+Similar results with GY's left eye yield a diagnosis of homonymous hemianopia with about 3-3.5° degrees of macular sparing.
+Weiskrantz (2009a) likewise reports of his first patient DB, who suffered a lesion in his right primary visual cortex, that "the [corresponding] defect was absolutely blind; he reported seeing nothing in his left half-field" (p.
+85).

 Despite their avowed unawareness, subjects with blindsight exhibit substantial preserved visual function, including capacities for voluntary discrimination.
-Indeed, this is the reason for the paradoxical name of their condition: they can see despite their apparent blindness.
+Indeed, this is the reason for the paradoxical name of their condition: They can see despite their apparent blindness.
 Such residual discriminative sensitivity is typically established using forced-response and forced-choice paradigms.
-In forced-response paradigms, subjects are presented with a single stimulus and must choose from one of two response options (e.g., 'horizontal' or 'vertical').
+In forced-response paradigms, subjects are presented with a single stimulus and must choose from one of two response options (e.g., "horizontal" or "vertical").
 In forced-choice tasks, a stimulus is presented in one of n spatial or temporal intervals.
-For example, in a classic temporal two-interval forced-choice (2ifc) task, a stimulus is presented either in interval T_1 or in interval T_2 , and the subject must respond 'first' or 'second'.
-As I emphasize below, 2ifc tasks are distinctive in that subjects will naturally select whichever interval corresponds to the highest sensory stimulation, and so are essentially unaffected by response bias (Schulman &
+For example, in a classic temporal two-interval forced-choice (2ifc) task, a stimulus is presented either in interval T1 or in interval T2, and the subject must respond "first" or "second."
+As I emphasize below, 2ifc tasks are distinctive in that subjects will naturally select whichever interval corresponds to the highest sensory stimulation, and so are essentially unaffected by response bias (Macmillan & Creelman, 2005; Schulman & Mitchell, 1966).
+As a result, above chance performance is perfectly consistent with a subject adopting a highly conservative criterion in relation to each